Ahh dairy (cheese, ice cream, yogurt anyone?)…we love to love you but you just don’t seem to love us back. What’s the deal?

 Symptoms of a food sensitivity can be linked to health challenges that we would never think are associated with a sensitivity to a food.

-Here’s a list of symptoms that can be associated with a food sensitivity:
+Here’s a list of Diary Allergy Symptoms that can be associated with a food sensitivity:

 - Anxiety, mood swings, depression, or behavioral problems, ADD, ADHD